Pooling and Semantic Shift: The Fundamental Challenges in Long Text Embedding and Retrieval: Semantic Shift: Formalization and Properties

 \section{Semantic Shift: Formalization and Properties}

-The theoretical analysis in Section~\ref{sec:semantic-dilution} shows that semantic diversity among sentences causes semantic dilution: the pooled text embedding becomes increasingly distant from each sentence, shifting toward a compromise direction.
-While this explains why multi-sentence texts exhibit weaker semantic fidelity, it raises a natural question: \emph{how does semantic diversity itself arise as we move through a text?}

 In natural language, semantics evolve gradually.
 Adjacent sentences typically share strong local coherence, while sentences farther apart may describe different entities, events, or topics.
-This structured progression is neither random noise nor model-induced drift; rather, it reflects the intrinsic, content-driven evolution of meaning.
+This structured progression is neither random noise nor model-induced drift; rather, it reflects the intrinsic content-driven evolution of meaning.
 We refer to this phenomenon as \textbf{semantic shift}.
-In this section, we formalize semantic shift and argue why it offers a more fundamental perspective on embedding pathologies than length or concentration alone.
+In this section, we formalize semantic shift and argue why it offers a fundamental perspective on embedding pathologies.
+A natural attempt to capture semantic evolution is to sum the distances between consecutive sentences.